smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### *Solution Approach*

-LeNet architecture was used as the problem was approached as an image recognition problem.
+LeNet architecture has been used as the problem was approached as an image recognition problem.
 Below are some of the key considerations :

 1. The hyperparameters were tuned first through a trial and error process.
 Learning rate of 0.001 and batch size of 128 were found to be optimal for this model.
-Epochs and weight considerations are given below.
+Epochs and weight considerations are explained below.
 1. The model loss was similar for both color and gray images.
-As gray images needed less training time and therefore less expensive, decided to gray scale the images.
-Normalization was done to lower the range of input that the model had to operate on.
+As gray images need less training time, therefore being less expensive and quick, decided to gray scale the images.
+Normalization was done to lower the range of input numbers that the model had to operate on for calculations.
 1. The mean for weight initialization was always kept at zero.
 The sigma was found to be sensitive depending on whether the image used was color or gray scale.
 0.025 was found to be most effective for training with grayscale images.
 1. Experimented with multiple model configurations.
 It was observed that increasing the filter depth of the convolutional layer increased the accuracy at the expense of processing time.
-The numbers finalized in this model (32, 64, 128) seemed to provide the best results with reasonable training time.
+The numbers finalized in this model (32, 64, 128) provided good results with reasonable training time.
 1. Adding additional convolutional layers increased the accuracy at the cost of training time.
-Three layered convolutional network with ReLU was found to be most effective for this project.
+Three layered convolutional network with ReLU has been effective for this project.
 1. My intution was that SAME padding with smaller convolutional shapes would provide greater accuracy as details are not lost.
 But the results proved otherwise and hence retained VALID padding.
 1. Max pooling has been applied to 2 out of 3 convolutional layers to reduce the size of image progressively.
 Applying Max pooling to all layers reduced the accuracy without much trade off in training time.
-Hence used only 1 Max pooling layer.
+Hence used only 2 Max pooling layers instead of 3.
-1. Used 4 fully connected flat layers (including the output layer).
+1. Used 4 fully connected layers (including the output layer).
-1. Used Dropout before the output layer to reduce overfitting.
+1. Dropout has been added before the output layer to reduce overfitting.
-1. The fine tuned model was run for both 10 and 20 epochs but the training saturated around epoch 10 and there wasnt significant improvement post that.
+1. The fine tuned model was run for both 10 and 20 epochs.
+The training saturated around epoch 10 and there wasn't significant improvement post that.
 Hence used epoch of 10 for final run.
-1. The overall training time was about 24 mins with each epoch taking around 2 min 30 secs.
+1. The overall training time was ¬24 mins with each epoch taking around 2 min 30 secs.
-1. The accuracy was similar across training, validation and test datasets.
-Hence there is no underfitting or overfitting and the model has been trained at the right level.
+1. The accuracy was similar across training, validation and test datasets confirming that the model is neither underfitted or overfitted.

 My final model results were:
 * Training set loss of 0.141567